Why Do Cats Hiss & What You Need To Know

 Cats hiss when they’re feeling threatened, fearful, or extremely upset.

-When a cat hisses, it is a sign that she is feeling threatened, fearful, or extremely upset.
-Hissing is a warning: Stay back!
-Don’t approach me!
-A hissing cat feels that she is in danger.
+When a cat hisses, it is a sign that they are feeling threatened, fearful, or extremely upset.
+Hissing is a warning that says, “Stay back!
+Don’t approach me!”
+A hissing cat feels that they are in danger.
 A cat may hiss at another cat, at a dog or other animal, or at people.

 Mother cats may hiss if another cat or human tries to approach her litter of kittens.
 It is her instinct to protect her babies from potential harm, whether real or imagined.

 Cats living in multi-cat households may get into squabbles that result in lots of loud hissing.
 Sometimes, two or more cats may gang up on another cat, stalking or ambushing them in the litter box or at the food bowls.
-Similarly, if a cat feels threatened by or nervous around the family dog, she might hiss as a warning to stay away.
+Similarly, if a cat feels threatened by or nervous around the family dog, they might hiss as a warning to stay away.

-What To Do If Your Cat Is Hissing and How to Get Them to Stop?
+What To Do if Your Cat Is Hissing and How To Get Them To Stop

 Hissing or even growling is not necessarily a sign that a cat is angry, nor is hissing a sign that you have an aggressive cat on your hands.
 Hissing is an expression of fear and a warning to stay away.